chippyash/Monad/docs/Test-Contract.md

 *  Magic invoke proxies to value method if passed no parameters
 *  Calling magic invoke will throw exception if no method is executable
 *  You cannot create an abstract monad statically

 ##
+      Monad\Test\MutableCollection

+*  You can unset a mutable collection member
+*  You can set a mutable collection member

+##
       Monad\Test\None